threatlabindonesia/SSL-Certificate-Validity-Checker/README.md

 ## Introduction

-The **SSL Certificate Validity Checker** is a Python-based tool designed to evaluate the validity of SSL certificates for domains.
+The **SSL Certificate Validity Checker** is a Python-based tool designed to evaluate the validity of SSL certificates for domains and IP addresses.
 It determines the start and end dates of SSL certificates, categorizes the expiration status, and provides detailed insights into certificate issues.
+The tool supports custom port checks and allows you to adjust the timezone for certificate dates.

 This tool is ideal for security engineers, network administrators, and DevOps professionals who need to ensure their websites are protected by valid SSL certificates.